5 Preparation Tips For Filming Really Good Testimonial Videos

-When it comes to producing great testimonial videos quality means everything.
-While you might not have complete control over every aspect of the production, there are many things that you do have control over and others you can greatly influence.
+When it comes to producing great video testimonials, quality means everything.
+While you might not have complete control over every aspect of the production, there are many things that you do have control over and others you can significantly influence.
 This holds especially true when it comes to capturing testimonial content because you’ll most likely be filming non-professionals in an office and not in a video production studio.

-In this post we’ll discuss some preparation best practices that we highly recommend you take into consideration before your start filming.
-For many companies, video is often considered a big marketing investment and following these basic guidelines will help contribute to the overall success of your shoot, helping ensure you capture the best testimonial footage possible.
+In this post, we’ll discuss some preparation best practices that we highly recommend you take into consideration before your start filming.
+For many companies, video is often considered a significant marketing investment, and following these basic guidelines will help contribute to the overall success of your shoot, helping ensure you capture the best customer testimonial videos possible.

 1. Provide Your Interview Questions Well in Advance

-Often times, marketers are so absorbed in the brands and products they manage they will overlook the fact that even though their solution or product might be game changing in many ways, to most end-users it’s just a tool.
+Frequently, marketers are so absorbed in the brands and products they manage they will overlook the fact that even though their solution or product might be game-changing in many ways, to most end-users, it’s just a tool.
 A tool that may genuinely provide great value, but chances are they’re not going to be able to summarize and package that value in a quick and concise response the way you think they might.

-A good full-service video production company in Denver will help guide you through the interview process to eventually get the responses you want from your on-screen talent, but the key to getting the best possible responses is to prepare your talent by providing them with the questions prior to the shoot.
+A good full-service video production company in Denver will help guide you through the interview process to get the responses you want from your on-screen talent eventually.
+Still, the key to getting the best possible responses is to prepare your talent by providing them with the questions before the shoot.
 This may sound like a no-brainer, but it’s overlooked more than one might think.

-In fact, many times people will just email the questions a day or two in advance and often times those emails don’t even get read.
+In fact, many times, people will just email the questions a day or two in advance, and often times those emails don’t even get read.
 You’d be surprised at how often people show up for an interview without having seen the questions.
 If you want to deliver a truly exceptional testimonial video, you have to put in the effort to make sure the people you’re filming are prepared for the video production process.

-In addition, we also highly recommend you schedule time to connect with each person a few days before the shoot to run through the questions you’ll be asking them.
-This will make both the people you’ll be filming more comfortable with their responses come the shoot day and will provide you with the opportunity to coach them on their responses prior to them getting in front of the camera.
+In addition, we also highly recommend you schedule a time to connect with each person a few days before the shoot to run through the questions you’ll be asking them.
+This will make both the people you’ll be filming more comfortable with their responses come the shoot day and will provide you with the opportunity to coach them on their responses before they get in front of the camera.

-Naturally people will warm up and begin delivering more fluid responses once they’ve been in front of the camera for a few takes.
-For this reason, we also recommend that you structure the order of your questions so that the more important questions are towards the middle.
+Naturally, people will warm up and begin delivering more fluid responses once they’ve been in front of the camera for a few takes.
+For this reason, we also recommend that you structure the order of your questions so that the more critical questions are towards the middle.

 2. Don’t Be Afraid to Make On-Camera Attire Recommendations

 When it comes to advising people on what to wear in front of the camera, it really all comes down to two things.
-First, making sure that the attire is appropriate for the subject matter being discussed.
-And Second, making sure that the attire is in-line with how you want your brand to be perceived.
+First, make sure that the attire is appropriate for the subject matter being discussed.
+And Second, make sure that the attire is in-line with how you want your brand to be perceived.

-To enhance the humanizing touch that video delivers, we always recommend that people wear what they would normally wear to keep it genuine.
-But because they’ll be on camera, we also suggest that people try and wear solid colors, or at least not heavy patterned garments, and to specifically avoid wearing striped shirts or sweaters.
-Slight movements in striped clothing can result in the video footage creating a flickering affect due to the camera’s shutter.
+To enhance the humanizing touch that video delivers, we always recommend that people wear what they usually wear to keep it genuine.
+But because they’ll be on camera, we also suggest that people try and wear solid colors, or at least not heavily patterned garments, and specifically avoid wearing striped shirts or sweaters.
+Slight movements in striped clothing can result in the video footage creating a flickering effect due to the camera’s shutter.

 And if you’re filming against a green screen, definitely don’t wear anything green.
 Even if you’re wearing a white shirt with small green buttons, you’re going to want to find a different shirt to wear.
 Anything green will appear missing when it comes time to edit the footage.

-If you’re filming both talking heads and b-roll of the same people on the same day, then we suggest that you ask your subjects to bring multiple sets of clothing to the video shoot.
-This way you can film their interviews in one set of clothes and their b-roll in another, making it much more dynamic.
+If you’re filming both talking heads and b-roll of the same people on the same day, we suggest you ask your subjects to bring multiple sets of clothing to the video shoot.
+This way, you can film their interviews in one set of clothes and their b-roll in another, making it much more dynamic.

 Lastly, if you’re filming someone that wears glasses and they have the option of wearing contact lenses then we always recommend that you suggest they bring them just in case there are any issues with the lighting.
 On occasion, lighting reflections in the subject’s glasses can occur depending on the lighting environment.

-In most cases lights can be repositioned to omit or at least minimize the glare, but just to be safe you’ll want to ask them to bring them if they have them, especially if you’re filming a scripted response testimonial being read from a teleprompter.
+In most cases, lights can be repositioned to omit or at least minimize the glare.
+Still, just to be safe, you’ll want to ask them to bring them if they have them, especially if you’re filming a scripted response testimonial being read from a teleprompter.

 3. Set Camera Time Expectations for Your On-Screen Talent

-Very rarely will you ever have a one and done testimonial.
-Sure, you may only have five questions to ask but depending on how good of a response you’re getting or how comfortable the person looks on camera, you may end up taking 5 takes of each of those questions.
+Very rarely will you ever have a one-and-done testimonial.
+Sure, you may only have five questions to ask but depending on how good of a response you’re getting or how comfortable the person looks on camera, you may end up taking five takes of each of those questions.
 And that’s just responses.
 It’s not uncommon that you’ll experience a perfect take only to be ruined by an unexpected sound or the subject not taking a beat when finished and then looking directly at the camera.

-In addition to the time it takes to capture the footage, you also need to take into consideration the time it’s going to take to set the lighting so your subject is perfectly lit, the framing of the cameras so the subject is captured just right during the video production in Denver.
+In addition to the time it takes to capture the footage, you also need to take into consideration the time it’s going to take to set the lighting so your subject is perfectly lit, the framing of the cameras, so the subject is captured just right during the video production in Denver.
 The positioning and testing of the microphones to make sure everything sounds flawless.
-Perfecting these tasks can take upwards of 15 minutes, or longer if you’re filming in a challenging environment.
+Perfecting these tasks can take upwards of 15 minutes or longer if you’re filming in a challenging environment.